donishadsmith/neurocaps/docs/user_guide/parcellations.rst

       (assuming "0" is the background), then the node label corresponding to "2000" should occupy the 0th element of this list.

+      .. note:: Only ``CAP.caps2plot`` uses the lateralization information to

       ::

             # Example of numerical label IDs and their organization in the "nodes" key